Why We Need Ancestral Voices

 When I’m asked what Ancestral Voices is, I begin by saying it is not merely a blog or a project — it is a movement of remembrance and restoration.
 It was born out of a growing awareness that too many of our people, especially the younger generation, are walking through life disconnected from the wisdom and dignity of their ancestry, and wounded by unhealed history.

-We have advanced in technology, education, and fashion, but we have not healed.
-The spiritual and psychological damage of slavery and colonization still echoes through our societies — in our homes, our schools, and on our streets.
-Ancestral Voices exists to help us face those wounds, name them, and begin to heal them.
+We have advanced in education, technology, lifestyle, and housing — but we have not healed.
+The spiritual and psychological damage of slavery and colonization still echoes through our societies, shaping our homes, our schools, and our streets.
+Progress without healing has left us functional, but fractured.

 A Personal Awakening